When it comes to getting a close and comfortable shave, you must make sure everything is on point to achieve the best results.

-But when it comes to shave comfort, here’s where it really shines:
+But when it comes to shaving comfort, here’s where it really shines:

-Expect to get a close and rewarding results with this shave cream after just a single use.
+Expect to get close and rewarding results with this shave cream after just a single-use.

-Unfortunately, it’s a bit tricky to find this cream in stores (save for the boutique stores that are in larger cities), so online will be your best bet.
+Unfortunately, it’s tricky to find this cream in stores (save for the boutique stores in larger cities), so online will be your best bet.